 The consumer lending industry has changed drastically over the past decade.
 With an increasing emphasis on technology-based solutions, banks, lenders, and fintech companies have found innovative ways to offer loan products to consumers.

 Much of this innovation involves a combination of ease of access, inclusion of data that others may overlook in underwriting, expedited approval decisions, streamlined user interaction, and more.

-One company at the forefront of this arena is Earnest — a fintech lender that offers in-school private student loans, student loan refinancing, and personal loans to qualified applicants — which is why I was excited to ask the CEO of Earnest, Susan Ehrlich, a few questions about how Earnest approaches consumer lending.
+One company at the forefront of this arena is Earnest — a fintech lender that offers in-school private student loans and student loan refinancing to qualified applicants — which is why I was excited to ask the CEO of Earnest, Susan Ehrlich, a few questions about how Earnest approaches consumer lending.

 Read on to learn about how Earnest is establishing its footprint as a leader in online consumer lending.